-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
+IV.C.
+Curriculum Organization and Fellow Experiences

+IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

-(Core) - IV.C.1.a) Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
-(Core) - IV.C.1.b) Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Core) - IV.C.1.c) Schedules must be structured to minimize conflicting inpatient responsibilities.
-(Core) - IV.C.2.
+IV.C.1.a) Assignment of rRotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and to allow for meaningful assessment and feedback.
+(Core)

+IV.C.1.b) Clinical experiences should Rotations must be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core)

+IV.C.1.c) Schedules must be structured to minimize conflicting inpatient responsibilities.
+(Core)

+IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
+(Core)

-(Core) - IV.C.3.
+IV.C.3.
 The program must provide opportunities to manage adult patients with a wide variety of serious illnesses and injuries requiring treatment in a critical care setting.
+(Detail) [Edited and Moved from I.D.3.a).(1).(a)]

-(Detail) - IV.C.4.
+IV.C.4.
 A minimum of 12 months must be devoted to clinical experiences.
-(Core) - IV.C.4.a) At least six months must be devoted to the care of critically ill medical patients (i.e., MICU/CICU or equivalent).
 (Core)

+IV.C.4.a) At least six months must be devoted to the care of critically ill medical patients (i.e., MICU/CICU or equivalent).
+(Core)

-Subspecialty-Specific Background and Intent: Rotations in an electronic (virtual) intensive care unit (eICU) are permitted and will need to adhere to the same educational requirements as other required clinical experiences (i.e., written competency-based and level-specific goals and objectives, defined curriculum, adequate attending supervision, and competency-based evaluations).
+Subspecialty-Specific Background and Intent: Rotations in an electronic (virtual) intensive care unit (elCU) are permitted and will need to adhere to the same educational requirements as other required clinical experiences (i.e., written competency-based and level-specific goals and objectives, defined curriculum, adequate attending supervision, and competency-based evaluations).
 An example of meeting the intent of the requirement would include in-person attending rounds with the fellow(s) on a daily basis.
 Exclusively off-site (remote) supervision would not be acceptable.
-As with all off-site required experiences, PLAs for the eICU experiences will be necessary.
+As with all off-site required experiences, PLAs for the elCU experiences will be necessary.